SummaryRead the full fact sheet

-The nutrients listed in the NIP
+Nutrients listed in the NIP

-- 20 g of fat
+- total fat

-- 3 g of fat
+- saturated fat

-Nutrition claims on labels
+Nutrition claims on food labels

-- The term ‘light’ or ‘lite’ doesn’t necessarily mean that the product is low in fat or energy.
+- The term ‘light’ or ‘lite’ doesn’t necessarily mean that the product is low in fat or .
 The term ‘light’ may refer to the texture, colour or taste of the product.
 The characteristic that makes the food ‘light’ must be stated on the label.

-- The claims ‘no cholesterol’, ‘low cholesterol’ or ‘cholesterol free’ on foods derived from plants, like margarine and oil, are meaningless because all plant foods contain virtually no cholesterol.
+- The claims ‘no cholesterol’, ‘low cholesterol’ or ‘cholesterol free’ on foods derived from plants (like margarine and oil) are meaningless because all plant foods contain virtually no cholesterol.
 However, some can be high in fat and can contribute to weight gain if used too generously.